This cute bunny canvas can be made in any color, and is perfect for using up leftover tissue paper. It’s a great Easter craft for kids!

 Glue pom poms where the nose, eye, and tail should go using craft glue.

-Then hang up our bunny canvas!
-Now I’m getting excited . . . because I’m wondering what other silhouette art I can make with tissue.
+Now hang up your Easter bunny canvas!
+I’ll admit, this project made me excited . . . because I’m wondering what other silhouette art I can make with tissue.
+Let me know what you think in the comments!

 For more awesome Easter crafts for kids, visit these 40+ Easter crafts and ideas!
 I’d also love for you to check out these related projects: